-Potential solutions include joining a co-working space or renting out a storage unit — or even staking out space in a closet or small unused spot in your house or apartment.
-Alternately, you could build a small structure on your property (but be sure to secure all the proper permits and build according to local zoning laws).
+Potential solutions include joining a co-working space, renting out a storage unit, or even staking out space in a closet or small unused spot in your house or apartment.
+Alternatively, you could build a small structure on your property (but be sure to secure all the proper permits and make it according to local zoning laws).

 3. Managing business processes

-- Establish scheduled, uninterrupted blocks of time to perform necessary tasks such as paying bills and tracking records for accounts payable and receivable.
+- Establish scheduled, uninterrupted blocks of time to perform necessary tasks such as paying bills and tracking accounts payable and receivable records.

-- Get into a groove of updating your social media feeds and/or blogs a couple of times per week to promote yourself and your business.
+- Get into the groove of updating your social media feeds and blogs twice a week to promote yourself and your business.

-- Set aside a couple of hours per week for brainstorming sessions focused on marketing, product development, or other growth plans.
-Choose a time of day when you’re alert and at your most creative.
+- Set aside a couple of weekly hours for brainstorming sessions focused on marketing, product development, or other growth plans.
+Choose a time of day when you’re alert and most creative.